-- Film Theory OR Radio Production (all students choose one of these electives)
+- Film Theory OR Holocaust Film and Popular Culture (all students choose one of these electives)

 (1) All module titles are subject to change and are for indicative purposes only.
 The provision of electives each year is subject to numbers enrolling on each elective and available resources.